alphagov/govuk-developer-docs/source/manual/removing-a-user-from-puppet.html.md

 requires a deploy in the middle.
 The first change ensures that when Puppet runs the user's home directory is removed; the second change removes the user from Puppet itself.
-If the user is just removed from Puppet their files will remain on our servers forever more.
+If the user is just removed from Puppet their files will remain on our servers forever more, [unless you perform a workaround](#what-to-do-if-you-miss-the-ensure-absent-step).

 1. First find the user manifest in: [modules/users/manifests][manifest-path].
 1. Add an entry to the govuk_user class of `ensure => absent`.
 Here is an